Do you ever consider the harmful effects of food additives and preservatives?

 While foods containing preservatives and additives will naturally retail at a more affordable price compared to fresh or organic foods, is it really worthwhile?

-As we’ve already noted in this post, studies and scientific evidence prove that additives and certain preservatives can be harmful when consumed over a long period of time.
+As we’ve already noted in this post, studies and scientific evidence prove that some people are sensitive to the harmful effects of food additives and preservatives.

 Cutting down on processed foods ensures the lowest risk of side-effects from artificial additives.
 Real food gives your body the nutrition it deserves.